Asparaginase: Food manufacturing

 The most common use of asparaginases is as a processing aid in the manufacture of food.
 Asparaginases are used as a food processing aid to reduce the formation of acrylamide, a suspected carcinogen, in starchy food products such as snacks, biscuits and fried potato.

 Side effects

 The main side effect is an allergic or hypersensitivity reaction; anaphylaxis is a possibility.
-Additionally, it can also be associated with a coagulopathy as it decreases protein synthesis, including synthesis of coagulation factors (e.g. progressive isolated decrease of fibrinogen) and anticoagulant factor (generally antithrombin III; sometimes protein C & S as well), leading to bleeding or thrombotic events such as stroke.
+Additionally, it can also be associated with a coagulopathy as it decreases protein synthesis, including synthesis of coagulation factors (e.g. progressive isolated decrease of fibrinogen) and anticoagulant factor (generally antithrombin III; sometimes protein C and S as well), leading to bleeding or thrombotic events such as stroke.
 Bone marrow suppression is common but only mild to moderate, rarely reaches clinical significance and therapeutic consequences are rarely required.

-Other common side effects include pancreatitis.
-These side effects mainly attributes to the dual activity of L.Asparaginase as it can also hydrolysis L.Glutamine to Glutamic acid and ammonia.

 Mechanism of action

 As a food processing aid

 Acrylamide is often formed in the cooking of starchy foods.
 During heating the amino acid asparagine, naturally present in starchy foods, undergoes a process called the Maillard reaction, which is responsible for giving baked or fried foods their brown color, crust, and toasted flavor.
 Suspected carcinogens such as acrylamide and some heterocyclic amines are also generated in the Maillard reaction.
 By adding asparaginase before baking or frying the food, asparagine is converted into another common amino acid, aspartic acid, and ammonium.
 As a result, asparagine cannot take part in the Maillard reaction, and therefore the formation of acrylamide is significantly reduced.
 Complete acrylamide removal is probably not possible due to other, minor asparagine-independent formation pathways.

 As a food processing aid, asparaginases can effectively reduce the level of acrylamide in a range of starchy foods without changing the taste and appearance of the end product.